 2. Apply for Grants

 Grants can be another avenue to explore.
-Charitable organizations may request grant applications to request funding.
+Charitable organizations may request grant applications to apply for funding.
 Another common source of grant funding is the government.
 Explore federal, state and local government funding opportunities and follow the guidelines provided as well as online resources to help you craft your grant application.

 Generally, you want your grant application to lay out the “why” behind your project, highlighting the benefits that the community will experience.
 You should also show a level of detail and transparency that demonstrates your commitment to careful planning at every stage of this project.